-(8) (8) Additional Information - As discussed in section 2.3 above and in the instructions to Form 51-101F1, NI 51-101 offers flexibility in the use of the prescribed forms and the presentation of required information.
+(8) Additional Information - As discussed in section 2.3 above and in the instructions to Form 51-101F1, NI 51-101 offers flexibility in the use of the prescribed forms and the presentation of required information.

-The disclosure specified prescribed in Form 51-101F1 is the minimum disclosure required, subject to the materiality standard.
-Reporting issuers are free tomay provide additional disclosure that is not inconsistent with NI 51-101.
-101 and not misleading.
+The disclosure specified in Form 51-101F1 is the minimum disclosure required, subject to the materiality standard.
+Reporting issuers are free to provide additional disclosure that is not inconsistent with NI 51-101.